themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 **Alternative Therapies:**

-Alternative therapies can include various methods be aimed at mitigating symptoms, stress reduction, and disease management.
-Do not let the term alternative dissuade you from the importance and effectiveness of treatments outside of the traditional surgery and pharmaceuticals options.
+Alternative therapies can include various methods aimed at mitigating symptoms, stress reduction, and/or disease management.
+Do not let the term alternative dissuade you from the importance and effectiveness of treatments in adjunct to or without surgery and pharmaceuticals options. **Endo doctors agree a multidisciplinary approach is needed for disease management and patient success.
+Often this can include seeking out other doctors and specialists to widen the approach.**

 * Chinese Medicine
 * Acupuncture